megazear7/orison/README.md

 ## TODOS

+1. After hosting on Netlify has been validated we should be able to add the docs directory to .gitignore
 1. Make the public property of data files publicly available
-1. Provide a context.partial method which renders js or md partials, with paths relative to /src/partials
+1. Provide a context.partial method which renders JS or MD partials, with paths relative to /src/partials
 1. PWA offline page
 1. Refactor code
 1. JSDocs